Part 2 in the Satisfied Life-

 Confession is agreeing with God that we have sinned.
 Maybe we were self-centered and self-absorbed.
 We were depending on other things.
 We didn’t consult Him and chose not to give a certain area over to Him or trust Him.

-As I bring these things into the light I am able to grow in depending on Him and in experiencing a life that is satisfying in Him.
+As I bring these things into the light I am able to grow in depending on Him and in experiencing a life that is satisfied in Him.

 Confession as a Habit